danielmarkland/movies-app/README.md

 ## Highlights

+The most noteworthy design and implementation decisions I made:

 - **Dark mode & theming**: Tailwind tokens keep the UI consistent across light/dark, including cards, filters, and pagination.
 - **Poster fallback with loader**: `ImageWithFallback` shows a spinner while images stream in and swaps to a readable text message if the poster fails.
 - **Secure data fetching**: The auth helper acquires tokens, retries once on 401, and surfaces actionable errors to the UI.
 - **URL-synced search**: Search text, genre, and page stay mirrored in the URL, with debounced updates, abortable fetches, and both “Esc” and “X” clear actions.
 - **Card polish**: Movie plots show tooltips on hover so truncation doesn’t hide the full summary.
 - **API tests**: Node’s built-in test runner covers the parsing helpers.
-(I’d typically reach for Vitest once the suite grows.)
+(I’d typically opt for Jest or Vitest once the suite grows.)

+## What I'm Proud Of

+I’m most proud of how I handled the search-total requirement despite the API not providing a total record count.
+I treated this as an intentional real-world constraint and implemented a clean double-fetch strategy with secure token handling and unified error management, without requiring any backend changes.
+In a production setting, I would normally advocate for addressing this at the API level.

+Other noteworthy items:

+- Delivering secure, resilient data fetching (token refresh, unified error handling).
+- Keeping the search experience fast and intuitive by syncing URL state, debouncing updates, and seeding SSR data to avoid layout shift.
+- Adding polish touches (poster fallback with spinner, tooltipped plots, clear search controls) that make the UI feel thoughtful.
+- Writing lightweight API unit tests that prove the parsing/mapping logic works and will stay stable.
+- Maintaining a transparent commit history so reviewers can follow the full implementation journey.
 ## If I Had More Time

-- Reintroduce React Query once data needs to be shared across components or mutated frequently; the current single-consumer flow didn’t justify the dependency.
+Given more time, I would consider the following improvements:

 - Expand test coverage (token-refresh paths, GraphQL error cases) and move shared constants into a dedicated module.
+  - Add a light E2E test suite to exercise critical flows (search, pagination, error handling) under real browser conditions.
+- Build accessibility upgrades: tighter keyboard support for pagination/filters, ARIA-live announcements for loading/error states, and high-contrast theme adjustments.

+As the project grows, I would consider the following additions:
 - Add GraphQL codegen and tighter typing once the schema stabilizes, plus richer browse features (watchlists, trailers) when the API supports them.
+- Extract repeat Tailwind patterns into `@layer components` utilities via `@apply`.
+For now the styles are varied enough that centralizing them would be overkill, but I’d adopt that approach once the reuse surface is clearer.
+- Introduce React Query once data needs to be shared across components or mutated more frequently, providing a centralized caching and invalidation strategy.
+The current single-consumer flow didn’t justify the added dependency.
+- Implement localized formatting and i18n scaffolding so runtime strings, dates, and numbers adapt cleanly for other locales.
+- Add performance monitoring (Lighthouse CI, Web Vitals) to catch bundle and interaction regressions early.
+- Explore offline-friendly caching of the last successful search/genre list so users see useful data even with spotty connectivity.
+- Layer in observability (Sentry, OpenTelemetry) around GraphQL fetches/token refreshes to spot production issues quickly.

 ## AI Usage

-I implemented the feature work manually—including the GraphQL implementation, search UX, and UI polish.
+I implemented the feature work manually - including the GraphQL implementation, search UX, and UI polish.
 I used OpenAI’s Codex only for small assists, primarily to accelerate unit-test scaffolding.
 All architectural decisions, implementation details, and final code are my own, and I can discuss any part of the solution in depth.